- Aug 19, 2001

 He has a knack for presenting obsessed, repellant characters in a way that makes them seem both logical and compelling

 That could work, then, as long as other things are handled in a manner similar to the original.

 What I like about the original is that while Howie is obsessed and a character whom you really don't like, neither does the audience feel good when he's burned alive.
 I hope the remake can avoid the trap of (1) making Howie so repulsive that the audience is glad he's killed or (2) making the islanders one-dimensional badguys and I'm not sure a Universal-backed movie is up to the task.

 "Some people think I'm over-prepared, paranoid...maybe even a little crazy.
 But they never met any pre-Cambrian life forms, did they?"

-The very heart of "The Wickerman" is its grounding in Celtic Traditions.
 I could see the story being adapted as a Mexican film in which the ancient Mayan/Aztec practices are used, but North America lacks the rich pagan tradition that would make this a true cautionary tale like the original.

 "Death's at the bottom of everything, Martins - leave death to the professionals!"